term7/RaspberryPi-USB-Privacy-Gadget/README.md

 findtime = 600
 maxretry = 2
 bantime  = 165600
+ignoreip = 192.168.77.77
 action   = nftables-ssh[name=sshd, port=6666, protocol=tcp]' | sudo tee /etc/fail2ban/jail.local > /dev/null
 ```

 This configuration monitors SSH on port 6666, and if an IP fails to authenticate twice, it will be banned for 46 hours by adding a rule via *nftables* to drop its packets.
+The only IP exempt from this policy is `192.168.77.77`, which belongs to our WORKSTATION connected via the `usb0` interface.

 Reload your firewall:
 ```